Advance Care Planning

 Why is advance care planning important?

-Advanced care planning helps the people you trust and your healthcare team understand your values, beliefs and wishes for your future.
+Advance care planning helps the people you trust and your healthcare team understand your values, beliefs and wishes for your future.

 Without direction, the people caring for you may be worried they aren’t making the best choices.